FLL-e/Notepadpp-Arduino/README.md

 # Auto-Completion

-NOTTICE: This feature is not working, resolving issue
+NOTICE: This feature is not working, resolving issue

 1. Close notepad++
 1. Copy arduino-plugin/APIs content to YOUR_DISK:\Users\YOUR_USERNAME\AppData\Roaming\Notepad++\plugins\APIs